 Variations on the Typical Turnkey Franchise

 There are always exceptions to the rule.
 Some franchisors do not charge ongoing royalties but rather make their profit by selling you the components of their franchise.
+These types of turnkey franchises still follow a proven business model, but their revenue comes from product markups instead of recurring revenue fees.

 For example, a smoothie franchise may sell you their proprietary kiosks and ingredients rather than charge you a royalty fee.
-This franchisor’s profit will come from the markup on the products they sell to you.
+This type of turnkey business shifts profit to the items supplied by the parent company.
+As with any franchise business, you should ensure the initial investment and supplier relationships are fair.

 The Way of the Future?